-Although this concept of somatic mosaicism has been in the literature for many years [131-135], it is really only recently that more people are beginning to realize that it might be much more extensive in humans than previously thought [23.
-136-149].
+Although this concept of somatic mosaicism has been in the literature for many years 131-135, it is really only recently that more people are beginning to realize that it might be much more extensive in humans than previously thought 23, 136-151.
 In fact, hardly anything is truly known regarding the extent of somatic mosaicism in humans and its effect on phenotype in even well studied diseases.
-For example, little is known regarding pathogenesis of the phenotype in individuals with trisomy 21 mosaicism and Down syndrome, although there is likely variation in phenotype associated with the percentage of trisomic cells and their tissue-specificity [150-152].
-A more recent study looked at this issue of somatic mosaicism in Timothy syndrome type 1 (TS-1), which is a rare disorder that affects multiple organ systems and has a high incidence of sudden death due to profound QT prolongation and resultant ventricular arrhythmias.
-All previously described cases of TS-1 are associated with a missense mutation in exon 8A (p.G406R) of the Ltype calcium channel gene (Ca(v)1.2, CACNA1C).
-Most people reported in the literature represent highly affected individuals who present early in life with severe cardiac and neurological manifestations, but these authors found somatic mosaicism in TS-1 patients with less severe manifestations than the typical TS-1 patient [153].
+For example, little is known regarding pathogenesis of the phenotype in people with trisomy 21 mosaicism and Down syndrome, although there is likely variation in phenotype associated with the percentage of trisomic cells and their tissue-specificity 152- .
+A more recent study looked at this issue of somatic mosaicism in Timothy syndrome type 1 (TS-1), which is a rare disorder that affects multiple organ systems and has a high incidence of sudden death due to profound QT prolongation and resultventricular arrhythmias.
+All previously ant described cases of TS-1 are associated with a missense mutation in exon 8A (p.G406R) of the Ltype calcium channel gene (Ca(v)1.2, CACNA1C).
+Most people reported in the literature represent highly affected people who present early in life with severe cardiac and neurological manifestations, but these authors found somatic mosaicism in people with TS-1 with less severe manifestations than the typical person with TS-1.
 There are therefore likely large ascertainment biases, given that people with much less expressive phenotypes are likely not coming to anyone's attention.
 The implications of these findings with somatic mosaicism are that one cannot currently predict phenotype from genotype, particularly in the absence of any comprehensive characterization of which tissues are mutated in any one person.
 Also, putative 'de novo' mutations can instead represent cases of parental mosaicism (including in the germline), which could be revealed by careful genotyping of parental tissues other than peripheral blood lymphocytes.
+In fact, we are increasingly becoming aware of many instances of germline mosaicism, in which a mutation is not present or is present only at a very low level in the blood sample from a parent, but clearly must be in their germline, as they have two or more children with the same mutation that must therefore have originated through the parent's germline 156-176.
 Clearly, we are truly ignorant concerning the extent of diversity brought about by somatic mosaicism, and it is therefore far too simplistic to assume that a single blood draw truly represents the entire genome of a human being, with anywhere from 25-100 trillion cells in their body separated throughout multiple organs and other tissue systems.
-In fact, even the words "whole genome sequencing" are misleading, as there might very well be millions to trillions of similar (but not the exact same) genomes in each person's body.
+Of course, even the words "whole genome sequencing" are misleading, as there might very well be millions to trillions of similar (but not the exact same) genomes in each person's body.